Leoburgur/midi-recorder-fixed/README.md

 The simplest way to record MIDI.

 - **Records right away**, no install or setup required.
 Automatically connects to new MIDI devices.
 - **Visualizes** notes, pitch bends, and instrument changes, as you play.
 - **Recovers recordings** in case the browser crashes, or you close the tab by accident, or refresh the page, or there's a power outage.

 If you've got a MIDI keyboard, plug it in and [try out the app!][app]
+- ** Fixes ** Fixed the app.coffee file and therefore the page reload issue

 Built with [SimpleMidiInput.js](https://github.com/kchapelier/SimpleMidiInput.js) and [MidiFile.js](https://github.com/nfroidure/midifile), and written in [CoffeeScript](https://coffeescript.org/).